-Construction of proposed flood mitigation projects will require a more in-depth analysis of archaeological sites within the area.
+Construction of proposed flood mitigation projects will require a more in-depth analysis of archaeological sites within the project area.
 The analysis should include identifying areas that may not have been previously surveyed.
-An Archaeological Inventory Survey may need to be undertaken for one or more of the proposed project areas.
+An Archaeological Inventory Survey may need to be undertaken for one or more of the proposed projects.
+An Environmental Assessment (EA) or Environmental Impact Statement (EIS) will be required for any proposed flood mitigation project that may be funded through State funds.